ethereum/fe/docs/src/user-guide/installation.md

 ## Package managers

-Mac users can also get Fe from [Homebrew](https://brew.sh/).
+Fe can also be installed from [Homebrew](https://brew.sh/).
+Homebrew is available for Mac, Linux and Windows (via [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)).
 The following command installs Fe and exposes it as `fe` without any further configuration necessary:

 ```sh
 brew install fe-lang/tap/fe